hynek/structlog/docs/examples.rst

 Again, :func:`structlog.twisted.get_logger` is just a thin and simple convenience wrapper.

+.. _processors-examples:

 Processors
 ----------

+:ref:`Processors` are a both simple and powerful feature of structlog.

 So you want timestamps as part of the structure of the log entry, censor passwords, filter out log entries below your log level before they even get rendered, and get your output as JSON for convenient parsing?
 Here you go: